Skip to main content Skip to footer

 Q3: Is it better to import data everyday, or once a week/month?

 A: We would recommended you to import data on a daily basis.
 The process is shorter and easier to monitor.
-This is especially important if you use Exchange Online, which only keeps message tracking data for about a week.
+This is especially important if you use Exchange Online, which only keeps message tracking data for 90 days at most.

 Q4: In which order does the batch job execute actions?